LackOfMorals/lackofmorals.github.io/_posts/2025-03-01-conway-part-une.md

 git clone https://github.com/LackOfMorals/my-graphql-introspector.git
 ```

-- Install
+- Install dependencies

 ```Text
 cd my-graphql-introspector
 npm install
 ```

-- Set connection to Neo4j / AuraDB by creating a .env file at the folder root.
-Replace values for NEO4J_URI, NEO4J_USR and NEO4J_PWD with the values that match your configuraiton
+- Set connection to your AuraDB by creating a .env file at the root of the installation folder my-graphql-introspector.
+Replace values for NEO4J_URI, NEO4J_USR and NEO4J_PWD with those values that match your configuraiton.

 ```Text
 NEO4J_URI=neo4j://localhost:7687